eddyog/payments_stripe/README.md

 # payments_stripe

-### This is the payment repository for the final project of a e-commerce
+### This is the payment repository for the final project of a e-commerce.